Dzenly/tia/readme.md

 ### Speed up test creation/debugging using connection to the existing browser session

 If you are testing some heavy application and application start requires noticeable time, you can use the '--use-remote-driver' option.
 In this case TIA will use existing browser session for all test runs.
-You can use the `gT.firstRunWithRemoteDriver` global variable to distinct very first run (when you need some browser sessin initialization) from following runs (for which you need just use the existing session).
+Inside your code you can use the `gT.firstRunWithRemoteDriver` global variable to distinct very first run (when you need some browser session initialization) from following runs (for which you need just use the existing session).

 Use `tia --help` to see the help for the following things: